What is Rosadan?

 What happens if I overdose?

-Do not use topical metronidazole in the vagina.
+Do not use Rosadan in the vagina.

-What other drugs will affect Rosadan (metronidazole topical)?
+What other drugs will affect Rosadan?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied metronidazole.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
-Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Rosadan (metronidazole topical)

 - Drug class: topical anti-rosacea agents